Hshihua/Local-Top-Down-Detection-Network/README.md

 # Local-Top-Down-Detection-Network
 This is the realization of "A Local Top-Down Module for Object Detection with Multi-Scale Features".

-Please follow the below URL to install the SSD correctly, replace the *.prototxt with ours will work and reproduce our results. https://github.com/weiliu89/caffe/tree/ssd
+Please follow the below URL to install the SSD correctly, replace with our *.prototxt in ./models will work and reproduce our results publish in the paper. https://github.com/weiliu89/caffe/tree/ssd